Vision & Bio

 Issues important to Wylie are those which are priorities for many citizens.
 Safety, affordable housing, quality education, transparency in government, solutions for homelessness, and economic security will all be items on the table.
 Wylie understands the importance of economic development and knows that good jobs with good wages enhance a community's quality of life.
-We must recognize the effects the pandemic will have on Vacaville.
+We must recognize the effects the pandemic has had on Vacaville.
 A well-functioning and independent-thinking council is essential to find creative public policy solutions to address those challenges.
 Vacaville needs a cohesive City Council to work together to be a full-service city that provides for all our citizens.

 Jeanette Wylie has lived in south Vacaville since moving from Missouri to California in 1991.
 Recently retired from teaching in the Travis School District, Wylie taught at Cambridge and Foxboro schools which are in District 6.
 She also taught military students at Center School when it was part of the Travis Air Force Base, and later when the boundary was moved so the school served students primarily from Gold Ridge.
 Wylie is committed to providing a positive healthy environment for raising our youth and supports the work of the Vacaville Neighborhood Boys and Girls Club and the Vacaville Youth Roundtable.